Main navigation | Main content

 The Acara sequence of courses, and subsequent Acara Challenge competition, offer a unique way to get involved in creating impact venture solutions for social and environmental change.
 Find out about the courses and the Challenge.
 Learn more

 SISCA, a program of IonE and the Dow Chemical Company, recognizes and rewards students and universities for innovation and research that encourages and promotes sustainable solutions to the world’s most pressing social, economic and environmental problems.
 Learn more

-In May 2014, we spent three weeks learning about development challenges and creating venture plans with UMN students in Bangalore, India.
-Through field trips and interactions with entrepreneurs we explored topics such as water, energy, waste, and food.
+In May 2015, Acara will spend three weeks learning about environmental challenges and entrepreneurial solutions with UMN students in Bangalore, India.
+Through field trips and interactions with entrepreneurs we will explore challenges topics including water, energy, waste, and food.
 Learn more